patrickmineault/codebook/brains.myst.md

 Generating a research paper can be a messy process.
 ```

 Future you will have forgotten 90% of that process.
-Code that sticks to convention, is tidy and well-documented will be far easier to use in the future that clever, obtuse code.
+Code that sticks to convention, is tidy and well-documented will be far easier to use in the future than clever, obtuse code.
 Boring code is good code!

 ## Discussion